Hewlett Packard Enterprise: History

 In November 2017, Meg Whitman announced that she would be stepping down as CEO, after six years at the helm of HP and HPE, stating that, on February 1, 2018, Antonio Neri would officially become HPE's president and chief executive officer.
 The announcement created controversy leading to a 6% drop in stock price, which quickly recovered during the next few days.

 In June 2018, Hewlett Packard Enterprise launched a hybrid cloud service called GreenLake Hybrid Cloud, built on top of HPE's OneSphere cloud management SaaS console, offered under its brand HPE GreenLake.
 GreenLake is designed to provide cloud management, cost control, and compliance control capabilities, and will run on AWS and Microsoft Azure.
 GreenLake includes cloud data services for containers, machine learning, storage, compute, data protection and networking through a management portal called GreenLake Central.

 In February 2019, Meg Whitman announced she would not be seeking re-election to the board of directors, ending her professional involvement in HPE.

 In May 2019, Hewlett Packard Enterprise announced plans to acquire Cray Inc for US$35 per share.
 The announcement came soon after Cray had landed a US$600 million US Department of Energy contract to supply the Frontier supercomputer to Oak Ridge National Laboratory in 2021.
 The acquisition was completed in September 2019 in a transaction valued at approximately US$1.4 billion.

-In December 2020, Hewlett Packard Enterprise disclosed it is relocating its corporate headquarters from San Jose, California to Spring, Texas, a northern suburb of Houston.
-As of December 2021, HPE headquarters remain at the former HP property and headquarters campus of Compaq in northwest Harris County near SH 249 and Louetta.
-Construction of the new Springwoods Village campus in Spring is expected to complete sometime in early 2022.
+In December 2020, Hewlett Packard Enterprise disclosed it is relocating its corporate headquarters from San Jose, California, to Spring, Texas, a northern suburb of Houston.
+From December 2021 to April 2022, HPE headquarters was located at the former HP property and headquarters campus of Compaq in northwest Harris County near SH 249 and Louetta.
+Construction of the new Springwoods Village campus in Spring was completed in early 2022.
 Concerns about major flooding at the Compaq complex were a contributing factor for HPE CEO Antonio Neri to have the new campus built.
 The old campus had previously been flooded by Hurricane Harvey in 2017.
+In April 2022, HPE relocated from the Compaq complex to its recently finished Spring campus, coinciding with the sale of the former complex to Mexican beverage distributor Mexcor that month.